-Patients have the option to undergo genetic testing, referred to as the Family Prep Screen, to learn about any inherited diseases they may carry that could affect their future family.
-This test is performed by Counsyl, an independent laboratory, and provides your physician with better information regarding potential issues related to conception and pregnancy.
-To learn more, visit www.counsyl.com
+Patients have the option to undergo genetic testing, referred to as the Foresight Carrier Screen, to learn about any inherited diseases they may carry that could affect their future family.
+This test is performed by Invitae, an independent laboratory, and provides your physician with better information regarding potential issues related to conception and pregnancy.
+To learn more, visit www.invitae.com

 While we provide a broad range of advanced and basic treatments, some of the most common required by patients are the following.

 This treatment is used for patients who have irregular ovulation or who do not ovulate on their own.
 Medications are used to grow mature follicles and ensure that those eggs are released during ovulation.